 When cats bunt each other, this is often done as a form of social bonding.
 It is done among cats who are friendly and familiar and is usually initiated by the more dominant cat as a way to make all the cats in the colony "smell" the same.

 Head Rubbing on Owners

 We can't know for sure, but cats tend to scent-mark objects that are most important to them.
-They use allorubbing with friendly cats, not with strangers.
-A cat who head-rubs your face with wide open eyes close to your face pays you a huge compliment in terms of trust by placing herself in a vulnerable position.
-We like to think allorubbing (or head-butting if you prefer) expresses affection that says, "You are so important to me!"
+They use rubbing with friendly cats, not with strangers.
+A cat who head-rubs your face with wide-open eyes close to your face pays you a huge compliment in terms of trust by placing herself in a vulnerable position.
+She is saying that you are a part of her tribe.

 Chastain, C.B.
 Animal Handling and Physical Restraint.
 CRC Medical Press, 2014.

 Rodan, Ilona, and Sarah Heath.
 Feline Behavioral Health and Welfare.
 Elsevier, 2015.